Statistical Consistency and Generalization of Contrastive Representation Learning¶

 Overall Architecture¶

-This is a purely theoretical work, with two main modules: 1.
-Consistency Module: Introduces the AUC-type downstream metric \(\mathcal E(s)=\Pr[s(x,y)>s(x,y')]+\tfrac12\Pr[s(x,y)=s(x,y')]\), characterizing the probability that a positive pair is ranked above a negative pair.
-It is shown that the global minimizer of the contrastive loss satisfies \(s^*(x,y)=\tau\log\frac{p_x^+(y)}{p_x^-(y)}+g(x)\) (Lemma 3.2), which also maximizes \(\mathcal E(s)\) (Lemma 3.3), thus establishing Fisher consistency.
-A monotonic chain then yields the calibration inequality \(\mathcal E^*-\mathcal E(s)\le\sqrt{2/\tau\,(L(s)-L^*)}\) (Thm 3.4).
-2. Generalization Module: Decomposes the generalization gap along the outer (positive pair) + inner (negative pair) composite structure of the contrastive loss; the outer part uses Rademacher complexity to obtain \(O(1/\sqrt n)\); the inner part, via OCE rewriting and stability, yields \(O(1/m)\) for SCRL and \(O(1/\sqrt m)\) for SSCRL, which are then combined for the overall bound.
+This is a purely theoretical work with two main modules: 1.
+Consistency Module: Introduces an AUC-type downstream evaluation \(\mathcal E(s)=\Pr[s(x,y)>s(x,y')]+\tfrac12\Pr[s(x,y)=s(x,y')]\), characterizing the probability that "positive pairs are ranked above negative pairs."
+It proves that the population minimizer of the contrastive loss satisfies \(s^*(x,y)=\tau\log\frac{p_x^+(y)}{p_x^-(y)}+g(x)\) (Lemma 3.2), which also maximizes \(\mathcal E(s)\) (Lemma 3.3), thus establishing Fisher consistency.
+A calibration inequality \(\mathcal E^*-\mathcal E(s)\le\sqrt{2/\tau\,(L(s)-L^*)}\) is then derived using a monotone chain (Thm 3.4).
+2. Generalization Module: Decomposes the generalization gap along the outer (positive pair) + inner (negative pair) composite structure of the contrastive loss.
+The outer part yields \(O(1/\sqrt n)\) via Rademacher complexity.
+The inner part yields \(O(1/m)\) for SCRL and \(O(1/\sqrt m)\) for SSCRL via OCE rewriting and stability, forming the total bound.

 Key Designs¶